New York April 2024

 Average temperature low to high: 45°-64°F

-April in New York City marks the transition to warmer spring weather as the city awakens from its winter slumber.
+April in New York City brings warmer spring weather as the city awakens from a cold winter slumber.
 Expect temperatures ranging from the low 40s to the low 60s, making outdoor activities like strolling through Central Park and visiting the Bronx Zoo much more pleasant.
-Visitors to the city can also take advantage of the opportunity to explore New York's renowned museums and art galleries and attend a Broadway production, such as "& Juliet" and "Hamilton."
-The city is adorned with blooming trees and flowers as well, adding vibrant hues and fragrances to the urban landscape.
+Visitors will also want to explore New York's top attractions: world-renowned museums and art galleries, popular Broadway shows, and iconic landmarks.
+In April, the city's natural beauty is also on display, with colorful spring blooms acting as a backdrop to the bustling urban landscape.

 April Event Calendar